BrentSeidel/Numerical/README.md

 # Numerical
 This will contain a collection of Ada (and possibly lisp, if I get really ambitious) packages for numerical operations.

+# Warning
+Don't blindly trust these or any other numerical methods.
+You need to understand your problem and how computers do arithmatic.

 A rough outline of what I plan is below.
 Obviously, this will be subject to change.
 I expect that most, if not all of these packages will be generic so that they can be used on different numerical types.

 ##  Complex Numbers
 In general, you should probably use the complex package in the Ada standard